Scott's Law / Failure to Yield to an Emergency Vehicle

 Scott's Law Fines

-A violation of Scott's Law is punishable by high minimum mandatory fines:
+A violation of Scott's Law is punishable by high minimum mandatory fines and court assessments:

 Furthermore, upon a report of conviction under this section, the Illinois Secretary of State will suspend the offenders driving privileges for a specified period of time if a violation of this statute results in property damage, personal injury or death to another as follows: